cdisc-org/DataExchange-ODM-LinkML/docs/Study.md

 # Class: Study

-_This element collects static structural information about an individual study.Element NameStudyParent ElementsODMElement XPath(s)/ODM/StudyElement Textual ValueNone AttributesOID, StudyName, ProtocolName, VersionID, VersionName, StatusChild Elements(Description?, MetaDataVersion*)Usage/Business RulesBusiness Rule(s): Required when ODM/@Granularity is in (All | Metadata)_
+_This element collects static structural information about an individual study._